zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 <style>
   details {
-    border: 1px solid #ccc;
+    border: 1px dashed green;
     background-color: #f1f1f1;
-    padding: 10px 20px 10px 20px;
+    padding: 0px 15px 0px 15px;
   }
 </style>

 ## Overview

-This tutorial will guide you through using NGINX Instance Manager's templating features so you can manage and apply configurations across multiple NGINX instances.
+This tutorial will show you how to use base and augment templates to set upstream servers for round-robin load balancing.

 By the end of this tutorial, you will learn how to:

-1. Create the {rr_base_template} base template as a starting point for configuring NGINX instances.
+1. Create a pared-down {rr_base_template} base template as a starting point for configuring NGINX instances.
 2. Create the {rr_aug_loc_proxy} augment template to customize location blocks within your NGINX configuration, directing traffic to specified upstream servers and refining request handling.
 3. Understand the interplay between base and augment templates, and how they collectively form a dynamic and flexible configuration system.
 4. Apply template-driven configurations to real-world scenarios, streamlining your workflows and ensuring consistency across your environment.